 JWS objects use one of two serializations, the JWS Compact Serialization or the JWS JSON Serialization.
-For general-purpose implementations, both the JWS Compact Serialization and JWS JSON Serialization support for the single signature or MAC value case are mandatory to implement; support for multiple signatures and/or MAC values is OPTIONAL.
-Special-purpose implementations are permitted to implement only a single serialization, if that meets the needs of the targeted use cases.
+Applications using this specification need to specify what serialization and serialization features are used for that application.
+For instance, applications might specify that only the JWS JSON Serialization is used, that only JWS JSON Serialization support for a single signature or MAC value is used, or that support for multiple signatures and/or MAC values is used.
+JWS implementations only need to implement the features needed for the